mm-rezaei/CryptoTechnicalAnalysis/README.md

 ## Product Use
 The video below shows how to use this product briefly.
+In reviewing the different parts, an attempt has been made to film in such a way that by working a little with the software, all the features of this product can be used effectively.

   [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/96CyiSGLw20/0.jpg)](https://www.youtube.com/watch?v=96CyiSGLw20)